Bobby Patrick is chief marketing officer (CMO) at UiPath.

 “Explosive growth” is an understatement

 First, Dines highlighted our impressive growth rates, most notably in terms of customer acquisition.
-In October 2017, UiPath had 525 total customers, and by October 1, 2019, UiPath had 5,027.

 The opportunity ahead